ayazdin/ayazdin/README.md

 - 👋 Hi, I’m @ayazdin
 - 👀 I’m interested in web application development
-- 🌱 I’m currently learning gatsby and working on laravel development
+- 🌱 I’m currently working on sage framework for wordpress and support development in shopify
 - 📫 How to reach me, mail me @ ayaz.din@gmail.com or call be @+977-9841014455